cse110-sp23-group8/8-ball/docs/breakdown.md

 ### Theme Idea

-We discussed implementing a "Magic Conch", where there are character buttons to represent characters from the show:
+We discussed implementing a "Magic Conch", where there are character buttons to represent characters from the show Spongebob:

 -These characters can say quotes from the show when clicked